 Preliminary work to support the environmental assessment processes was initiated by Noront in 2009 and includes baseline environmental studies which examine the mine site, the access road corridor and a load out facility site.
 These studies were designed to satisfy the requirements set out in the federal guidelines provided by CEAA, and they are consistent with the Terms of Reference submitted by Noront to the provincial Ministry of the Environment.
 Completion of a draft EIS/EA Report marked an important milestone for Noront.
 We believe Eagle’s Nest will be the first mine developed in the Ring of Fire, and look forward to receiving comments from the provincial and federal governments as well as any other interested parties.

 In June 2015, Noront received it’s Approved Terms of Reference for the Environmental Assessment of Eagle’s Nest from the Provincial Ministry of Environment and Climate Change.
-Over the next 18 months, the Company will be completing work on a series of amendments to the EA in order to gain project approval.
+Over the next several months, the Company will be completing work on a series of amendments to the EA in order to gain project approval.

 Development of the Eagle’s Nest Mine will also require a variety of federal and provincial permits, licenses and authorizations which will be acquired upon completion of the federal and provincial environmental assessments.
 Development, operation and ultimately closure of Eagle’s Nest will be subject to numerous other legal requirements provided for in various provincial and federal acts and regulations.